Woovie/playbooks/README.md

 * Add each user's public key to their `.ssh/authorized_keys` file

 ## users.yml
 Contains the data for my user and the `ansible` user.
+This is an external data structure which multiple other playbooks can load.

 ## setup-login.yml
 Goal: SSH "hardening" by at least changing the port and disabling some basic insecurities.